NicoleSiaw/swk_education_accessibility_blogpost/README.md

   - Manually refined version of school location and student counts in Sarawak
   - OSRM calculated routes to the nearest school using foot, car and boat routes
   - Interactive maps visualising population counts, schools, and routes
-  - Detailed writeup can be read at nicolesiaw.com
+  - Detailed writeup at nicolesiaw.com

 ---